baychub/cb-gsg/getting-started.md

 ```
 ![enter image description here](add-screenshot-URL-here)

+### View a summary of sensors

-2. To view summary information about sensors connected to this RSP Controller, enter `view sensor information`:
+1. To view summary information about sensors connected to this RSP Controller, enter `view sensor information`:

 ```
 #-- view sensor information